sous-chefs/redisio/README.md

 })
 ```

-##### Install redis and setup three instances on the same server, changing the default data directory to /mnt/redis, each instance will use a different backup type, and one instance will use a different data dir
+##### Install redis and set up three instances on the same server, changing the default data directory to /mnt/redis, each instance will use a different backup type, and one instance will use a different data dir

 ```ruby
 run_list *%w[